Oracle Java Licensing and Audit FAQ Guide

 35. Is a license required for Oracle Java on employee desktops or internal business applications?

-Suppose employees are using Oracle’s Java on their desktops for internal business applications (not just personal use).
-That is considered commercial use and typically requires a license – unless it’s an Oracle product use case or the Java version is free.
+That’s considered commercial use and typically requires a license, unless it involves an Oracle product use case or the Java version is free.

 Key points: